 Nothing tests the limits of your AC unit like a heatwave, and when a heatwave hits, it spares no one!
 That is when heating and cooling companies like Anthony Plumbing, Heating, Cooling & Electric are the busiest serving suffering homeowners.

-The following tips are good to know, especially when you are waiting for your cooling technician to arrive and, they may help prevent your AC from breaking down altogether.
+The following tips are good to know, especially when you are waiting for your cooling technician to arrive.
+They may help prevent your AC from breaking down altogether.

 Technicians Cannot Fix a Frozen AC Unit!
 Let it Thaw Before they Arrive

 We hear this a lot: “My AC unit is running but no cool air is coming out of the vents!”
-The most typical cause of AC troubles is a frozen coil, and the coil must thaw before your technician can repair it.
+The most typical cause of AC troubles is a frozen coil.
+The coil must thaw before your technician can repair it.

 If warm air is coming out of your vents, turn the AC off and turn the fan on.
 This will let the unit thaw out, hopefully before your technician arrives, so it can be repaired quickly.

-There are many reasons why your AC unit may be freezing up.
+There are many reasons why your AC unit may be freezing up or not cooling.
 Air conditioners need proper airflow to keep the cold coil warm.
 Warm air from the home is needed for the coil to stay cold and keep the temperature above freezing.

 Without it, coils freeze before the condensed water can be drained away from the unit.